ENSwR/simulation/src/README.md

 [GridCells](#class-gridcell).

 #### *<ins>Parameter: decay</ins>*
-Boolean (True/False) setting to enable/disable decay of particles in the model.
+Boolean (True/False) setting to enable/disable decay of units in the model.

 #### *<ins>Parameter: diffusion</ins>*
-Boolean (True/False) setting to enable/disable diffusion of particles in the model.
+Boolean (True/False) setting to enable/disable diffusion of units in the model.

 #### *<ins>Parameter: infinite_resources</ins>*
 Boolean (True/False) setting to enable/disable infinite resources in the model.
-If True, model populations will grow using [productionBiasLimited](#function-productionbiaslimited).
+If True, model populations will grow using [productionRateLimited](#function-productionratelimited).
 If False, model populations will grow using [binomialDraw](#function-binomialdraw).

 #### *<ins>Parameter: seed</ins>*